-2. Choose a destination to save the Windows 10 full backup image.
+2. Choose a destination disk to save the Windows 10 full backup image.
 The partitions associated with system files, boot files will be automatically selected other than manually.

-Tip: It’s highly recommended to backup to external hard disk, SSD, USB flash drive, CD/DVD, NAS, etc.
+▶ Tip: It’s highly recommended to backup Windows 10 to external hard disk, SSD, USB flash drive, CD/DVD, NAS, network share, etc.

 4. Click Start Backup -> Add the schedule and start backup now to create a full backup of Windows 10.

-You could choose Only add the schedule option to add the task and run it at the specified time set in Schedule -> General option.
+✿ You could choose Only add the schedule option to add the task and it will run it at the specified time set in Schedule Backup option.